moggieuk/Happy-Hare/doc/upgrade.md

 # Happy Hare - Upgrade Notice
-If you have found this page you are probably experiencing this startup message similar to:
+If you have found this page you are probably experiencing a startup message similar to:

 ```
 Looks like you upgraded (v2.2 -> v2.3)?